 Finding the best ways of handling the battery ensures that your smartphone offers its service for a more extended period.
 It also provides that you don’t get surprising incidences when you least expect it.

-10 Tips on how to stop your cell phone from overheating
+10 Tips on how to stop your iPhone 11 from overheating

 It is crucial that you understand why and how your smartphone is behaving in a certain way.
 You also need to be aware that it is reasonable or not.
 Most of the time, how a phone reacts or behaves is all dependent on how you use and handle it.